drikusroor/Malfunctions/README.md

 ## License

-This project is licensed under the GNU LESSER GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License - see the [LICENSE.md](LICENSE.md) file for details